sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

 After

-    IQ tests measure an individual’s verbal communication, reasoning, and performance on motor and spatial tasks.
+    An IQ test measures an individual’s verbal communication, reasoning, or motor and spatial capabilities.

 ------